RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

     APT::Periodic::Unattended-Upgrade "0";
     ```

+20) Add example applications for use in Eclipse.
+Typically load DistributedEstimator, DistributedEstimatorGPIO and WeatherMonitor.
+This files are in a private repo, but any RIAPS application can be used as examples.

-19) Reset the password to the default and cause reset of password on next login.
+21) Reset the password to the default and cause reset of password on next login.

 ```
 sudo passwd riaps
 sudo chage -d 0 riaps
 ```

-20) Compress the VM disk (.vmdk) using xz, create a sha256sum txt file and post in the appropriate place.
+22) Compress the VM disk (.vmdk) using xz, create a sha256sum txt file and post in the appropriate place.

 >***Note: The ssh keys on the preloaded virtual machine are **NOT SECURE**.
 The ```secure_key``` found in the RIAPS home directory will generate a new set of keys and certificates, then place them on both the VM and indicated remote RIAPS hosts.***